FCP-INDI/fcp-indi.github.io/docs/_sources/user/nuisance.rst

 * Nuisance regression has to be in template space.

-* Create_regressors should be switched off
+* :ref:`Create_regressors` should be switched off

 * The names of the regressors under **Columns** must match the column names from the fMRIPrep confounds file

-* The 'Name' field must match the name of one of the regressor strategies in the section above
+* If there are regressor strategies under :ref:`nuisance_corrections > 2-nuisance_regression > Regressors`, the 'Name' field of one strategy must match the name of the regressor strategy listed under :ref:`ingress_regressors`.
+If you are not running bandpass filtering, the field :ref:`nuisance_corrections > 2-nuisance_regression > Regressors` can be blank.
+See below for an example.

 * Nuisance regression cannot fork with ingressed regressors